 - A. In the interest of sound labor-management relations, the Employer and Union shall meet at agreed-upon dates and times for the purpose of discussing those matters outlined in Section E below.
-Normally, meetings held pursuant to this Article will be held once every month during the first year of the Agreement and on a schedule to be determined by the parties thereafter.
+Meetings held pursuant to this Article will be held once every month.
 Additional ad hoc meetings may be scheduled by mutual agreement of the parties.
-The Labor-Management Committee shall be comprised of five (5) representatives of the University and five (5) representatives of the Union's choosing, unless otherwise agreed to for purposes of specific meetings.
-The five (5) representatives of each party, once appointed, shall serve for the term of this Agreement.
-In the event an individual representative is no longer able to serve on the Committee due to a change in circumstances (for example, the individual resigns from the University), a replacement may be appointed to fulfill the remainder of the term. - B. The University will provide release time from regularly scheduled work hours for UPAMM members participating in LMC meetings. - C. Release time for regular LMC meetings must be requested at least seven (7) weeks prior to each meeting.
+The Labor-Management Committee shall be comprised of six (6) representatives of the University and up to six (6) representatives of the Union's choosing, unless otherwise agreed to for purposes of specific meetings.
+The six (6) representatives for the University and up to six (6) for the Union, once appointed, shall serve for the term of this Agreement.
+In the event an individual representative is no longer able to serve on the Committee due to a change in circumstances (for example, the individual resigns from the University), a replacement may be appointed to fulfill the remainder of the term. - B. The University will provide paid release time from regularly scheduled work hours for UPAMM members participating in LMC meetings.

+- C. Release time for regular LMC meetings must be requested at least seven (7) weeks prior to each meeting.
 The parties agree to establish a meeting schedule sufficiently in advance to allow for such notice.
 In the event of an ad hoc meeting where seven (7) weeks' notice is not possible, the Employer will cooperate with Employees in attempting to modify work schedules to support participation in the meeting, provided that patient appointments and procedures may not be canceled or bumped. - D. To the extent Employees are participating in LMC on their own time and not during scheduled work hours, the University will not compensate Employees for time spent on LMC outside of their regularly scheduled work day. - E. At a reasonable time in advance of a Labor Management Committee meeting, the parties shall exchange agendas, including discussion topics described with sufficient particularity to allow the parties to prepare for such discussions, and lists of the names of persons who will attend.
 Subjects that may be discussed at these meetings shall include, but are not limited to, the below subjects: - 1.
 Administration of this Agreement, including but not limited to topics referred to the LMC by another Article of this Agreement; - 2.
 Changes which might affect bargaining unit members, including but not limited to institutional compliance with regulatory and statutory requirements; - 3.
 Grievances which have not been processed beyond the final step of the Grievance Procedure, when such discussions are mutually agreed to by the parties; - 4.
 Workplace concerns that address issues related to workload, improved patient outcomes, and PA job satisfaction; - 5.
 Topics referred to the LMC by other Articles of this Agreement; and - 6.
 General information of interest to the parties; - 7.
 Union representatives' opportunity to share the views of their members and/or to make suggestions on subjects of interest to their members; and - 8.
 Other matters of mutual interest to the parties.